Current as of August 2020 | Download print version (in PDF)

 - The Constitution of the Philippines, 1987

-- The Corporation Code of the Philippines (Batas Pambansa Bilang 68)
+- Revised Corporation Code of the Philippines (RA 11232), 2019 (repealing the Corporation Code of the Philippines (Batas Pambansa Bilang 68))

 - Philippine Omnibus Election Code (Batas Pambansa Bilang 881)